 Well, if she’s a good doctor, she would go with the latter, maybe even ask you to run some tests to get to the bottom of the issue.

-you have is of poor quality, you should spend some time finding out:
+that the data you have is of poor quality, you should spend some

 - How was the data brought into your organization’s data repositories?